transcriptaze/vpd/GUIDE.md

 ```
 id          Identifier of the input to delete (the identifier is the automatically generated ID assigned to the input)
 name        Name of input.
-attribute   Input attribute (name,x,y or part)
+attribute   Input attribute - one of name,x,y,xy or part
 value       New attribute value.
 ```

 _Notes:_
-1. Other components, labels and decorations that reference the _input_ by name are migrated automatically.
+1. Other components, labels and decorations that reference the _input_ by name are migrated automatically when the `name` of the input is changed.

 _Examples:_
 ```